laidbackware/laidbackware.github.io/docs/app-platform/tanzu-supply-chains/component-authoring-bash.md

 # Tanzu Supply Chains Component Authoring

 Engineering a component requires thinking in layers.

+This example will show how to build and test a shell script to be used in a Tekton Task.
+If you code reaches the level of complexity that you need to run unit test, it's recommended to use a language such as Golang or Python.

 - At the bottom most layer you have the step within the Tekton task, which is a shell script.
 It's recommended to write the script in such a way that it can be executed and tested in isolation without the extra overhead of Tekton.
 - Once the script is running then the Tekton wrapper can be place around it and it can be tested with a pipeline run.